Poop-fish/Basic-NotePad-Texteditor/README.md

 - x, y: Coordinates for the editor window (default: 0, 0). this realy dosnt matter because u cant change cords

-- wd, ht: Width and height of the window (default: 600, 400).
+- wd, ht: Width and height of the window (default: 600, 400). same with this they kinda just there and dont do anything

 -default_font: Default font tuple, e.g., ("Arial", 12) (default: "Arial", 12).